Overseas trained doctors and foreign graduates eligibility requirements

 - confirm your eligibility to use your existing provider number.

-You can still provide medical services but you can’t claim a Medicare benefit until you have an exemption.
+You can still provide medical services but you can’t claim a Medicare benefit until you have an exemption in place.
 The exemption has to be for the location where you’re practicing and it can’t be backdated.

 OTDs and FGAMS can reduce their 10 year moratorium through a non‑cash incentive called scaling.